LYNCH·LLP

 Questions about Examiner Vitali A Korobov

-The public record spans one art unit (Art Unit 2155) within Technology Center 2100.
+The examiner works in one art unit within Technology Center 2100.

-This examiner's work is in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+The examiner works in Technology Center 2100 (Computer Architecture, Software, and Information Security), as indicated in the public record.

 ◈ RESPONDING TO AN OFFICE ACTION